-5 Results
+5 Experimental Results

-In this section, we present the experimental results for the data allocation algorithms described in Section 4.
-Comparisons among these algorithms will be made by considering the quality of solutions and the algorithm running time.
+In this section, we present the experimental results for the data allocation algorithm described in Section 4.
 Since for k MDOs and m sites there are k^m allocation schemes for exhaustive search algorithm, the problem sizes of the experiments we conducted were limited.
-We conducted 10 experiments with number of MDOs ranging from 4 to 8, and number of sites ranging from 4 to 8.
+We conducted 25 experiments with number of MDOs ranging from 4 to 8, and number of sites ranging from 4 to 8.
 Each experiment consisted of 100 allocation problems with the number of sites and the number of MDOs fixed.
 Each allocation problem had between 4 and 16 documents, and each document used a subset of the MDOs with its own temporal constraints on them.
-The communication network, the MDO sizes, the link costs, and the temporal constraints between MDOs in each document were randomly generated from a uniform distribution.
-The two data allocation algorithms described above were tested for every case and statistics was collected.
+The communication network, the MDOs in each document were randomly generated from a uniform distribution.
+The data allocation algorithm described above was tested for every case and statistics was collected.

-In Table 2, for each of the experiments conducted in a column-wise fashion, we list the following: i) the number of sites, ii) the number of MDOs, iii) the number of problems for which optimal solutions are generated by hill-climbing, iv) the average deviation in percentage of near optimal solutions from optimal solution when optimal solution was not reach, v) and vi) provide similar results for random search algorithm.
+In Table 2, for each of the experiments conducted in a column-wise fashion, we list the following: i) the number of sites, ii) the number of MDOs, iii) the number of problems for which optimal solutions are generated, iv) the average deviation in percentage of near optimal solutions from optimal solution when optimal solution was not reached.
 The number of optimal solutions can reflect how good the algorithm is; whereas the average deviation shows how bad the algorithm performs when it cannot generate optimal solution.